benfertig/timestamper/README.md

 ### 17 - Save note button
 ![extra_files/help_images/button_save_note.png](https://github.com/benfertig/timestamper/blob/main/extra_files/help_images/button_save_note.png?raw=true)
 * Press this button to clear the "Current note" box (see 15) AND RECORD THE TIMESTAMP (see 11) ALONG WITH THE CURRENT NOTE in the notes log (see 10) and the current output file (see 9).
+You must have selected an output file (see 7) to be able to press this button.

 ### 18 - Timer
 ![extra_files/help_images/timer.png](https://github.com/benfertig/timestamper/blob/main/extra_files/help_images/timer.png?raw=true)